On the number of independent solutions of algebraic differential equations: Notions from model theory

 \section{Notions from model theory}

 We begin by recalling some model-theoretic notions specialised to the theory DCF$_{0}$.
+We work inside a sufficiently saturated model $(\mathcal U,\delta)$ of DCF$_0$ and denote by $\mathcal C$ its subfield of constants.
 Let $F \supset K$ be an extension of differential fields.
 We write $a \ind _K F$ if $\tp (a/F)$ is a \emph{nonforking} extension of $\tp( a/K)$.
-This is equivalent to the equality of the Kolchin polynomials $\omega_{a/K} (t) = \omega_{a/F} (t)$ (see e.g. \cite{PongEmbedding}).
+This is equivalent to the equality of the Kolchin polynomials $\omega_{a/K} (t) = \omega_{a/F} (t)$ (see e.g. \cite{PongEmbedding}), which in turn is equivalent to the differential field $K\langle a\rangle$ being algebraically disjoint from $F$ over $K$.
 Sometimes we write $a \ind _K b$ for $a \ind_K K \langle b \rangle $.
-In this article, we mainly deal with elements $a$ which satisfy algebraic differential equations over $K$, and so $\omega _{a/K} (t)$ is equal to the transcendence degree of the field generated over $K$ by $a$ and its derivatives - that is the order of the minimal-order equation satisfied by $a $ over $K$.
+In this article, we mainly deal with elements $a$ which satisfy algebraic differential equations over $K$, and so $\omega _{a/K} (t)$ is equal to the transcendence degree of the field generated over $K$ by $a$ and its derivatives; i.e., the order of the minimal differential polynomial of $a$ over $K$.